U.S. News Rankings

-Randolph-Macon College (R-MC) operates on a 4-1-4 academic calendar, meaning students spend each January taking a monthlong course, traveling abroad, performing research, or completing a short internship.
-Some students are able to complete research projects during the summer, too, through the Shapiro Undergraduate Research Fellowship (SURF), which is awarded annually.
+Randolph-Macon College operates on a 4-1-4 academic calendar, meaning students can spend each January taking a monthlong course, traveling abroad, performing research or completing a short internship.
+Some students are able to complete research projects during the summer, too, through the Schapiro Undergraduate Research Fellowship (SURF), which is awarded annually.

-Outside of school work, students have more than 100 clubs and organizations to consider joining.
+Outside of school work, students have more than 75 clubs and organizations to consider joining.
 Student athletes compete as the Randolph-Macon Yellow Jackets, NCAA Division III teams that are members of the Old Dominion Athletic Conference.
-All students are required to live on the college’s campus in Ashland, Va.
-For road trips, Richmond is about 15 miles from campus and Washington, D.C. is 90 miles away.
-Notable alumni of Randolph-Macon College include U.S. Representative Randy Forbes and John Frazee, Jr., former president and chief operating officer of Sprint.
+All students are required to live on the college's campus in Ashland, Virginia.
+For road trips, Richmond is about 15 miles from campus and Washington is 90 miles away.
+Notable alumni of R-MC include U.S. Rep. Randy Forbes and John Frazee Jr., former president and chief operating officer of Sprint.